2020 Azorean regional election

 The 2020 Azorean regional election was held on 25 October 2020, to determine the composition of the Legislative Assembly of the Autonomous Region of the Azores.
 All 57 members of the assembly were up for election.

-The Socialist Party (PS) again won the most votes with 39%, but lost their majority against all predictions.
+The Socialist Party (PS) again won the most votes with 39 percent, but lost their majority against all predictions.
 The party won 25 seats, 5 seats fewer than in 2016 and 4 seats short of a majority.
-The Socialists' main opponent, the Social Democratic Party (PSD), made significant gains by winning almost 34% of the votes and 21 seats, two more than in 2016.
-The CDS – People's Party was able to hold on to its status as the third biggest party in the region but lost almost 2% of the votes and one member on the regional parliament.
-Overall, CDS–PP got 5.5% of the votes and 3 seats.
-The Left Bloc (BE) was also able to hold on to their 2016 score, holding their 2 seats and winning a similar share of vote to that received in 2016, with 3.8%.
-The Unitary Democratic Coalition (CDU) was wiped out from the regional parliament by losing their sole member, elected in 2016, and polling just 1.7% of the votes.
+The Socialists' main opponent, the Social Democratic Party (PSD), made significant gains by winning almost 34 percent of the votes and 21 seats, two more than in 2016.

+The CDS – People's Party (CDS-PP) was able to hold on to its status as the third biggest party in the region but lost almost 2 percent of the votes and one member on the regional parliament.
+Overall, CDS–PP got 5.5 percent of the votes and 3 seats.
+The Left Bloc (BE) was also able to hold on to their 2016 score, holding their 2 seats and winning a similar share of vote to that received in 2016, with 3.8 percent.
+The Unitary Democratic Coalition (CDU) was wiped out from the regional parliament by losing their sole member, elected in 2016, and polling just 1.7 percent of the votes.

 The big surprise in the elections was the arrival of new parties, from left to right, in the Azores regional parliament.
-CHEGA (CH) polled 5% of the votes and was able to elect 2 members to the regional parliament.
+CHEGA (CH) polled at 5 percent of the votes and was able to elect 2 members to the regional parliament.
 People-Animals-Nature (PAN) also elected one MP as did the Liberal Initiative (IL).
 The new composition of the regional assembly gave the rightwing parties a majority over the left, with 29 against 28.

 On election night, PSD leader José Manuel Bolieiro said the night was a historic one for democracy and the autonomous region.
 PS leader Vasco Cordeiro said the PS won the elections and should have a chance to form a government but acknowledged that the picture was challenging.
 In the days after the election, both PS and PSD started talks with parties to see if deals were possible.